-- E-mail nres-ssc@illinois.edu to request instructions and forms. - Check the Graduate College Thesis and Dissertation deadlines at http://illinois.edu/calendar/list/3259. - Add of name to pending degree list. - Submission of thesis/project to Examination Committee. - Schedule final examination and advertise thesis seminar. - Thesis seminar, followed by comprehensive exam and defense of thesis/project. - Departmental format review by the Graduate Coordinator. - Submit thesis to NRES Student Services Center for department head approval. - Submission of thesis to the Graduate College. - Completion of NRES Exit Survey. - Return of all office and lab keys to the area secretary. - Graduation.
+- E-mail nres-ssc@illinois.edu to request instructions and forms. - Check the Graduate College Thesis and Dissertation deadlines. - Add of name to Graduate College's pending degree list via student self-services at the beginning of the semester you intend to graduate. - Submission of thesis/project to Examination Committee. - Schedule final examination and advertise thesis seminar. - Thesis seminar, followed by comprehensive exam and defense of thesis/project. - Submit thesis to NRES Student Services for Departmental Format review and Department Head approval. - Submission of thesis to the Graduate College. - Completion of NRES Exit Survey. - Return of all office and lab keys to the area secretary. - Graduation.